Reducing the Harm from Malaria in Zimbabwe

 - In Zimbabwe, incidence of malaria rose almost one-third from 2012 to 2013.

-- To date, ZAPIM has trained hundreds of health workers and helped distribute nearly 1 million nets.
+- ZAPIM trained hundreds of health workers and helped distribute 1.6 million nets.

 Malaria is the third most common cause of illness in Zimbabwe.
 Approximately 1 in 12 children die before their fifth birthday due to malaria, according to the 2010 Demographic and Health Survey.
 While the country had made progress in the last decade, incidence of malaria rose almost one-third from 2012 to 2013.

-Abt Associates and our partners are working closely with the Zimbabwean Ministry of Health and Child Care/National Malaria Control Programs in the Zimbabwe Assistance Program in Malaria (ZAPIM) project.
-The President’s Malaria Initiative is funding ZAPIM for five years.
+Abt and our partners in the Zimbabwe Assistance Program in Malaria (ZAPIM) project have worked closely with the Zimbabwean Ministry of Health and Child Care/National Malaria Control Programs.
+The President’s Malaria Initiative funded ZAPIM for five and a half years.

 ZAPIM focuses on: